natla/freshdesk-contact/README.md

 - Make it possible to upload an avatar image to Freshdesk, using the GitHub avatar URL.

 - Distinguish between contacts of persons and organizations.
+Probably use two concrete factories that register an abstract interface.

 - If a GitHub user belongs to a company (organization), create a contact of that company and link it to the user through the `company_id` field.

+- Add a Scheduler (cron job) to the application that updates a contact's information at a certain time interval.

+- Figure out how to integrate the deletion of a contact into the main flow of the program.

+- Add more unit tests (for example, the deletion of a contact is not currently being tested).